JakubHojsan/todo_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Description

-# This was a weekend project that integrated React, Node, and Firebase in order to make a simple server side TODO list :)
+This was a weekend project that integrated React, Node, and Firebase in order to make a simple server side TODO list :)